About Us

 With the addition of Darla vom Granzweg from Switzerland in 1998, and multiple other imports since and judicial breeding of their offspring, descendants, and close relatives, we have been blessed with a great many top winners and wonderful companions.
 During those years it became obvious that more dedicated breeders who shared our thirst for knowledge, ethics, the love of all things Bernese and a willingness to help others were needed to continue what I had started, or when I retired from breeding Bernese this line would be lost like so many others.
 There are a few selected breeders over North America that we have allowed to use our boys and carry on the genes from them through their breeding programs, however that is just the beginning.

 By 2000, I began sharing what I had learned with a wonderful young person named, Bonnie Fisher.
 She worked hard learning everything Bernese.
 She is passionate about the breed and a beautiful handler.
 We have been working together happily since.
-Bonnie is taking some time away from the breeding to raise her family but is still very much a part of our decision making process.

 I think the future of Bernese, and this breeding program in particular is in good hands with these talented ladies.